 If you can’t answer yes to that question, then yoga, for you, is probably (definitely) a compulsion of the ego, and that means you have somehow tied your self-worth to the goal of mastering it.
 That’s not fun or healthy, and it won’t end as a net gain to your life.

-We are all susceptible to getting sucked into dreams of virtuosity at some pursuit by our ego rather than passion. since yoga is not my passion, I would likely have quit long ago.
+We are all susceptible to getting sucked into dreams of virtuosity at some pursuit by our ego rather than passion.
+Since yoga is definitely not my passion, I should have quit long ago.
 Or, given up far too much of my non-yoga life in pursuit of recognition and bragging rights.
 Instead, I’ll continue to be motivated only by the fact that — despite my poor showing to the outside world — I am contributing to my life in ways that matter to me the most.
 Both on the mat and off.